 - Whole-Wheat Chocolate Chip Pumpkin Muffins

-Creamy chocolate banana smoothie, naturally sweetened with dates, for a snack or a healthier dessert.
+Creamy vegan chocolate banana smoothie, naturally sweetened with dates and makes a great snack or a healthier dessert.

 - 1 frozen banana